grayox/emna14/readme.md

-VERSION HISTORY
+## VERSION HISTORY
 Note: Github backup instructions are at Dropbox/CodeBase/Automation/Shell/GitBackup.sh

+### v10
+1. Implemented data architecture and denormalized data structure for object store optimization
+1. Installed networking module and logic including multiple path storage / denormalized data structure
+2. Installed tabbed sub panels into main deal editor, complete with CRud functionality
+   a.
+CRud = Create and Read only were tested
+3. Implemented denormalized data structure and CRud functionality for deal sub-editor (i.e., partial bid entity)
+4. v11 TODO:
+   a.
+Launch demo version
+	 b.
+Incrementally add automation to creation/hosting new client-facing features of future versions
+	 c.
+Make the process easier to update/upgrade the app by running parallel test-lab version offline from live app
+	 d.
+Explore upgrading to Polymer 2.0

-v09
+### v09
 1. Installed dashboard with animated control panels
 2. Control panels are their own elements
 3. Moved main table to sub-element
 4. Discovered bug with iron-data-table // http://stackoverflow.com/q/39951146/1640892
+5. Refactored to setup for automation and use of common modules for CRUD: app-main.html, app-data.html
+6. v10 TODO:
+   a.
+Implement data architecture and denormalize data structure for object store optimization

-v08
+### v08
-1. MasterBlaster - rapid network assembler for doing deals
+1. Blast - rapid network assembler for doing deals
-2. Added MasterBlaster branding and logo to login-page and app-header
+2. Added Blast branding and logo to login-page and app-header
 3. [?]
 Added app-theme.html for themed colors and styles
 4. Added neon-animated-pages animated page transitions
 5. Replaced single overview-page with multiple app pages
 6. Added page routing controlled by neon-animated-pages via app-drawer-panel menu
 7. v09 TODO:
    a.
-Switchover content from SportsBall to MasterBlaster
+Switchover content from SportsBall to Blast
    b.
-Continue buildout of MasterBlaster logic and feature set
+Continue buildout of Blast logic and feature set

-v07
+### v07
 1. SportsBall - futures marketplace for sporting events
 2. Installed app-drawer-layout
 3. Installed major component pieces including responsive styling, layout and animation
 4. Reinstalled data connection
 5. v08 TODO:
    a.
 Begin cleaning up some cruft in files and directories
 	 b.
-Begin building toward a "MasterBlaster" (rapid network assembly app)
+Begin building toward a "Blast" (rapid network assembly app)
 	 c.
 Increment styling improvements.
 Especially on app-drawer-panel and paper-dialog action buttons
 	 d.
 Install app routing in app-drawer panel to navigate between pages to make full-featured app
 Note: Github backup instructions are at Dropbox/CodeBase/Automation/Shell/GitBackup.sh

-v06
+### v06
 1. Improved on basic CRUD.
 2. Improved item-editor by switching views based on Create or Update mode.
 3. Added basic app-drawer-layout but reverted to paper-toolbar in favor of implementing